 “Technopanic” is not a very new concept.
 When cars were first introduced, people claimed it would lead to the destruction of the concept of “families.”
 When telephones came in, it was the destruction of “civil conversations,” and with calculators, it was the end of “memorizing.”
 None of that has really happened.
 We have evolved our lives and made them more productive if anything else.

 Our tech fortune tellers generally have the habit of going overboard with the extremes.
-With AI, I honestly believe some things will change dramatically, and some will evolve slowly.
-The drudgery of making phone calls to dispute charges from Telcos, banks or to set up appointments will be a thing of the past.
+With AI transformation, I honestly believe some things will change dramatically, and some will evolve slowly.
+The drudgery of making phone calls to dispute charges from Telcos, banks or to set up appointments will be a thing of the past with AI technology.

 Human-to-human interaction will go from being one dimensional, as we know it today, to a hybrid one where assistive technologies would optimize outcomes.
 For example, I could very well see Chris (the moderator) using one of the futuristic devices in a crowded fish market in Mumbai haggling over the price of shrimp in the local dialect.
 I was in the UK a few months back, where one of the billboards read the tagline of a company, “when your heart stops beating we keep tweeting.”
 Human interaction is going to definitely change, but for the better.
 It will be more efficient and more productive when you want it, and stays the same when you don’t.